Mabinuv/project_hpp/README.md

-# House Price Prediction Preprocessing Script
+# House Price Prediction

-This repository contains a preprocessing script for preparing data for house price prediction.
-The script handles missing values, encodes categorical features, scales numerical features, and splits the dataset into training and testing sets.
+This is a simple ML project for house price prediction.
+The project is scoped to take a public available dataset and apply machine learning techniques and predict the sale price of unknown houses

+More than the approach of simply applying machinelearning on random dataset, the whole scope of work is

+* Understand and study Ml techniques and concepts as we progress in this project
+* To follow a structural approach in implementing a project

+The machine learning models used in this project is:
+* Random Forest
+* XGBoost
+* GradientBoost
+* Support vector regressor

 ## Requirements